Dental Implants in Midtown Manhattan NYC

-At Koppelman Dental in NYC, we proudly offer the most sophisticated dental implants on the market.
-Call 212-382-3782 to schedule your first appointment.
+Koppelman Dental provides dental implants in Midtown Manhattan NYC.
+Call 212-382-3782 to learn more and schedule your appointment.
 We speak English, Spanish, Portuguese, Italian, Hebrew, and Russian.

 Dental implants are considered the treatment of choice to replace failing or missing teeth.
 At Koppelman Dental, we have the education, skills, and technology to optimize the stability, functionality, and aesthetics of your dental implants.
 Dr. Koppelman received advanced training in Implants and Advanced Prosthetics at North Shore University Hospital, and he holds a Masters in the International Congress of Oral Implantology.

 Even more importantly, we’re here to guide you through the entire process.
 We will explain every step of your journey and be there for you in every possible way.

 Implant costs vary, depending on the materials used.
 Higher quality implants provide better stability and better long term results.
 There are a lot of third party manufacturers mass producing dental implants, so it is important to make sure you’re getting the best

 We use 3-D cone beam computer tomography (CBCT) to assess jawbone quantity and quality, and 3-D navigational surgical guides to place dental implants.
 Many dental offices will send you to a radiology clinic, where you may need to wait as long as a month to have your scan read.
 At Koppelman Dental, we take the scan in-house and analyze it the same day.
 Our in-house technology allows us to use a minimally invasive approach that shortens healing times and optimizes implant placement.
 We are committed to continuing education, and we use only the latest methods, materials, and protocols to create the best possible outcomes.